SamPusegaonkar/Chat-Application/README.md

 # Chat-Application
  **Description**: This app utilizes a tradtional client-server model.
-This is done through sockets, a primary resource for establishing a                     connection,CV2 and PIL for aesthetics and tkinter as a front-end interface.  <br/>
+This is done through sockets, a primary resource for establishing a                     connection, CV2 and PIL for aesthetics and tkinter as a front-end interface.  <br/>

   **Required Libraries**: